Baqend/guide/src/index.md

                .stream({initial: false, operations: 'insert'});
 ```

-It is important to note, however, that the above query will only tell you when a new todo list matches your query *on insert*; it will *not* produce an event when an already-existing list is renamed to match your pattern, because that would happen by `update` (while the stream is targeting `insert` operatiions only).
+It is important to note, however, that the above query will only tell you when a new todo list matches your query *on insert*; it will *not* produce an event when an already-existing list is renamed to match your pattern, because that would happen by `update` (while the stream is targeting `insert` operations only).
 If you are really looking for a streaming query that gives you new matches irrespective of the triggering operation, you should work with `matchTypes` and leave `operations` at the default:

 ```js